microsoft/AzureArcSCVMMTSG/KVAAlreadyDeployedCustomerError.md

 <br>

-> **Recommendation:**  It is best practice to run the onboarding script from a separate folder, as the generated configuration YAML files are useful for Day-N operations.
-However, if re-running from the same folder, ensure the -force flag is used to clean up any previous resources before retrying.
+> **Note:**  For a fresh deployment, it is best practice to run the onboarding script from a separate folder, as the generated configuration YAML files are useful for Day-N operations.
+However, if re-running the onboarding script from the same folder after a failed execution, ensure that the `-force` flag is used to clean up any previous resources before retrying.